 Purposeful rule breaking for effect, i.e., fragments

-and 6.
-CONVENTIONS Trait is the mechanical correctness of the piece – accomplished through editing.
+6. CONVENTIONS Trait is the mechanical correctness of the piece – accomplished through editing.
 Conventions is the only trait with specific grade-level accommodations, and expectations should be based on grade level to include only those skills that have been taught.
 Trait Qualities:

 Punctuation